MicrosoftDocs/azure-docs/articles/ai-services/document-intelligence/concept-form-recognizer-studio.md

 ---

-# Azure AI Document Intelligence Studio
+# Document Intelligence Studio

 **This article applies to:** ![Document Intelligence v3.0 checkmark](media/yes-icon.png) **Document Intelligence v3.0**.

-[Azure AI Document Intelligence Studio](https://formrecognizer.appliedai.azure.com/) is an online tool for visually exploring, understanding, and integrating features from the Document Intelligence service into your applications.
-Use the [Azure AI Document Intelligence Studio quickstart](quickstarts/try-form-recognizer-studio.md) to get started analyzing documents with pretrained models.
+[Document Intelligence Studio](https://formrecognizer.appliedai.azure.com/) is an online tool for visually exploring, understanding, and integrating features from the Document Intelligence service into your applications.
+Use the [Document Intelligence Studio quickstart](quickstarts/try-form-recognizer-studio.md) to get started analyzing documents with pretrained models.
 Build custom template models and reference the models in your applications using the [Python SDK v3.0](quickstarts/get-started-sdks-rest-api.md?view=form-recog-3.0.0&preserve-view=true) and other quickstarts.

 The following image shows the Invoice prebuilt model feature at work.

 :::image border="true" type="content" source="media/quickstarts/prebuilt-get-started-v2.gif" alt-text="Document Intelligence Prebuilt example":::

-## Azure AI Document Intelligence Studio features
+## Document Intelligence Studio features

 The following Document Intelligence service features are available in the Studio.